sethi-rasna/Wine_Os/README.md

 # Wine_Os
-The plan for our machine learning model using tensor flow implements input variables as red and white wine data The  output will determine which wines are highest in quality using the neural network nodes as metrics of fixed acidity, alchohol content, and sulphates
+The plan for our machine learning model using tensor flow implements input variables as red and white wine data The  output will determine which wines are highest in quality using the neural network nodes as metrics of fixed acidity, alchohol content, sulphates, and residual sugars
 This model will be conduscted as a supervised ML model because we want to accept or reject the hypotheis that red wine is healthier than white wine based on our criteria.